 Jackel vs RadonAway Radon Cover Price Differences

-At first glance, the Jackel sump pump radon cover is more expensive than the RadonAway brand.
+At first glance, the Jackel radon cover for sump pump use is more expensive than the RadonAway brand.
 However, by the time you buy extra parts to seal up the RadonAway radon lid, it might be more expensive.

 The Jackel Original Radon/Sump Dome™